databio/pepatac/README.md

 ## 3.2 Use containers

-Choose either `docker` or `singularity`, and pull the container image:
+First, make sure your environment is set up to run either [docker](http://docker.com) or [singularity](https://singularity.lbl.gov/) containers.
+Then, pull the container image:

 ### Docker